Overview

 Through our decades of work in this field, we have established our firm as one determined to find creative solutions in challenging circumstances while avoiding unnecessary gamesmanship and courtroom sideshows.
 Over time, we have developed a reputation of integrity and composure we have found local judges value and respect.
 We can be counted upon to navigate the law with dexterity and to keep our sights set on its proper application to the maximum benefit of our clients.

-We represent trustees, guardians, conservators, beneficiaries, agents pursuant to Power of Attorney instruments, corporate officers, executors, administrators, banks, trust companies, and charities in both pursuing and defending against claims, or in asserting the client’s position as an interested party in an estate or trust dispute. .
+Fiduciary litigation is a complex and demanding field.
+Our team of experienced attorneys have the skills and knowledge to navigate the complex legal landscape and protect your interests.
+We represent trustees, guardians, conservators, beneficiaries, agents pursuant to Power of Attorney instruments, corporate officers, executors, administrators, banks, trust companies, and charities in both pursuing and defending against claims, or in asserting the client’s position as an interested party in an estate or trust dispute.
 We aim to enable our clients to honor those obligations owed under the law or to pursue truth and justice, attentive to their unique best possible outcome.

 Our Will Contests, Trust Disputes, and Fiduciary Litigation practice includes: